 THE GEORGETOWN STEAM PLANT

 Construction of the Georgetown Steam Plant began in 1906 to power Seattle’s expanding electric streetcar system.
-Built of reinforced concrete as a direct response to the 1906 San Francisco earthquake, the plant was one of the first large-scale structures of its kind on the West Coast.
+Built from reinforced concrete as a direct response to the 1906 San Francisco earthquake, the plant was one of the first large-scale reinforced concrete structures of its kind on the West Coast.
 Representing a "fast-track" marvel of early industrial engineering, the primary structure was completed in only one year.

-The plant’s power evolved through three distinct phases: Unit #1, a 3,000-kilowatt GE Vertical Curtis turbine, became operational in 1907; followed in 1908 by Unit #2, an 8,000-kilowatt version.
+The plant’s power evolved through three distinct phases: Unit #1, a 3,000-kilowatt GE Vertical Curtis Turbine, became operational in 1907; followed in 1908 by Unit #2, an 8,000-kilowatt version of the GE Vertical Curtis Turbine.
 The third turbine, Unit #3, was installed in 1917.
-This 10,000-kilowatt Horizontal Curtis Turbine represented a major technological shift, showcasing the move toward the larger, more efficient horizontal designs that would become the industry standard.
-While the plant is world-renowned for housing the last two remaining Vertical Curtis Turbines, Unit #3 illustrates the site’s evolution and its vital role in Seattle’s industrial history.
+This 10,000-kilowatt GE Horizontal Curtis Turbine represented a major technological shift, showcasing the move toward the larger, more efficient horizontal designs that would become the industry standard.
+While the plant is world-renowned for housing the last two remaining GE Vertical Curtis Turbines, Unit #3 illustrates the site’s evolution and its vital role in Seattle’s industrial history.

-Despite its scale and ambition, the Steam Plant’s operational life was relatively short-lived.
-As hydropower became the region’s dominant energy source, the facility transitioned to a backup role before being officially decommissioned in 1977.
-Today, the Steam Plant stands as a powerful reminder of an era when colonial expansion and industrial machines reshaped landscapes, rivers, and cities—setting the stage for the vast environmental injustices and climate challenges that now test the limits of human ingenuity.
+Despite its ambition, the Steam Plant’s operational life was relatively short-lived.
+As hydropower became the region’s dominant energy source, and the facility transitioned to a backup role before being officially decommissioned in 1977.
+Today, the Steam Plant stands as a powerful reminder of an era when colonial expansion and industrial machines began to reshape landscapes, rivers, and cities—setting the stage for the vast environmental injustices and climate challenges that now test the limits of human ingenuity.

 Stewarding the Future

 In 2018, the Georgetown Steam Plant Community Development Authority (CDA) was established as Seattle City Light's non-profit partner.
-The CDA was formed for the sole purpose of realizing the Georgetown Steam Plant’s potential as a community cultural center and one of Seattle’s most unique event spaces.
+The CDA was formed for the sole purpose of realizing the Georgetown Steam Plant’s potential as a community center and one of Seattle’s most unique event spaces.
 Their dedicated work focuses on making this National Historic Landmark as safe and accessible as possible.
-Through community partnerships, the CDA aims to transform this relic of General Electric’s legacy—which they affectionately refer to as The Industrial Cathedral—into a place for community to gather, learn, dream, and celebrate.
+Through community partnerships, the CDA aims to transform the Steam Plants role of housing the relics of General Electric’s legacy—which they affectionately refer to as The Industrial Cathedral—into a place for community to gather, learn, and dream.

 To achieve this vision, the organization has assembled a dedicated team of architects, engineers, preservationists, and visioneers who are currently exploring the possibilities and planning the work within the constraints of the historic structure and modern building code.
 In 2025, the Georgetown Steam Plant was awarded the American Architecture Award in the Museums and Cultural Buildings category!